 Remedies for removing sties

 1. Keep the affected area clean

-Since sties develop because of infection, the first thing you need to do when you notice such growths in your eyelid is to keep the area clean.
+Since sties develop because of infection, the first thing you need to do when you notice such growths is to keep the area clean.
 Exposure to dust, dirt or even makeup can lead to sties, as well as oil buildup in the area.
 A type of bacteria called staphylococcal cause this condition, and such foreign element gets trapped in the oil gland or hair follicle in the corner of your eye.
 So, make it a point to prevent touching the stye with your hands since this may only cause further irritation.

 You may disinfect your hands before touching the stye each time you apply a cream or ointment designed for this eye issue.
 However, if you are not putting any treatment, it is best to prevent yourself from touching your eyes to prevent the condition from getting worse.

 Perhaps you want this red bump out of your eyelids already, and you may even be tempted to pop it because you assume it is the best way to go.
 Unfortunately, popping sties will only do more harm than good.
 Once you pop the bump, this can trigger infections that can prolong the healing process.

 If you squeeze the stye, this can lead to the release of pus, thus causing further spread of infection.
 Furthermore, if your fingers are dirty, and you use these for popping this tiny red bump, transfer of germs and bacteria may arise.
 This is why it is recommended to just allow the stye to drain and dry, or to consult a doctor for proper treatment.

 3. Use warm compress to bring the swelling down